apfdamascena/double-dip/README.md

 ## About The Project

 During the company's junior city selection process, aspirants were encouraged to challenge themselves.
 With that, a development challenge was proposed by the development team.
 Given the mockup made in figma, we should replicate it in the web and mobile versions.

+<strong> You can see the website here </strong> https://apfdamascena.github.io/double-dip/
+<strong> or you can click on the reademe logo </strong>

 ### Built With